 |Did you know?||

-In 2015 five million people died from diabetes
+In 2021 it was estimated that over 6.7 million people aged 20-79 died from diabetes complications.11

 An epidemic, in the conventional medical sense, usually refers to an infectious disease affecting a larger number of people than would usually be expected within a limited geographical area.
 Diabetes is not an infectious disease and the prevalence is not limited to one region.

-There are currently 415 million people living with diabetes and this number is set to grow to 642 million by 2040.2 So, although the disease does not fit into the traditional definition of ‘epidemic’ it is safe to say that there is a crisis situation that requires direct and swift intervention.
+It is estimated that 537 million people are living with diabetes and this number is set to grow to 783 million by 2045.11 So, although the disease does not fit into the traditional definition of ‘epidemic’ it is safe to say that there is a crisis situation that requires direct and swift intervention.

 The global rise in the type 2 diabetes population is difficult to attribute to just one cause but there is a strong link to obesity and reduced physical activity.
-According to the European Association for the Study of Obesity (EASO), 44% of the diabetes burden is due to overweight and obesity, which if true would mean that over 182 million cases of diabetes couldbe caused by this serious issue.
+According to the European Association for the Study of Obesity (EASO), 44% of the diabetes burden is due to overweight and obesity, which if true would mean that over 182 million cases of diabetes could be caused by this serious issue.10

 Some of the reasons there is such an increase in obesity is because of the popularity of energy-dense foods and an increase in the sedentary nature of common working practices, as well as a significant drive towards urbanization.

-Approximately 46% of people living with diabetes are doing so without a full and proper diagnosis.2 Because these people are unaware that they have diabetes they are unaware of how best to manage the disease and protect themselves from the severe long-term health complications.
+Approximately 45% of people living with diabetes are doing so without a full and proper diagnosis.11 Because these people are unaware that they have diabetes they are unaware of how best to manage the disease and protect themselves from the severe long-term health complications.